NaomixNemo-Alt/nFX/README.md

 - Load children ({ endless }) is a boolean that tells the system if it should load any and all sub-folders
 - Load children ({ blacklist }) is a regex that has priority over the whitelist
 - Load children ({ }, include) is an array that tells the system "If the child's name is this, then load it anyway."
 - Important!
-When using include, add "keep children" to the start of the array unless you want to automatically remove all previously loaded children.
+When using include, add "keep children" to the start of the array unless you want to remove all previously loaded children.